Ease the Inflation Squeeze: How to Combat Inflation in 2025

 13. Focus on Your Health

+We hate to break it to you, but healthcare costs are on the rise, too.
 As it turns out, fighting inflation also means fighting off the common cold.
-Save money on doctor’s visits and cold medicine by eating healthy, working out, getting enough sleep and wearing a mask in crowded public places, especially if you have a weakened immune system.
+Save money on doctor’s visits and cold medicine by eating healthy, working out and getting enough sleep.

 14. Shop Around for Car Insurance